 Mulch offers a cheap and

-efficient way to reduce weeding and water use, and increase
+efficient way to reduce weeding and water use, increase soil

 Sartenejan region is subject to an extended dry season from March to June, with the maximun days